-1. Strength of the audition (or portfolio for Music Composition applicants): Audition strength is determined by audition ratings and comments by faculty.
+1. Strength of the audition or interview (or portfolio for Music Composition applicants): Audition strength is determined by audition ratings and comments by faculty.

-2. Needs of the school: The balanced number of students for the programmatic needs of CCPA is considered.
+4. Needs of the school: The balanced number of students for the programmatic needs of CCPA will be considered.

 CCPA scholarship funding is automatically renewed annually in the same dollar amount, provided a student is registered full-time and meets all the requirements within their conservatory's Scholarship Agreement.
-If you have further questions about CCPA financial aid and scholarships, please contact Thomas Ott, Assistant Dean of Enrollment Management, at email@example.com.
+If you have further questions about CCPA financial aid and scholarships, please contact Amanda Horvath-Adair, Assistant Dean of Enrollment Management, at email@example.com.

 Loans are borrowed from either the government or a private entity to finance expenses directly related to the cost of your education.
 This money must be repaid and is subject to the terms and conditions outlined by the lender.